-That's what you're striving for.
+That's what you want to strive for.

-Do you notice how clean the layout is, and how easy it is to read/find/see their contact information?
-Not confusing at all... and that's precisely the point (though I'm not suggesting that you merely copy their site template, design or layout).
+And though I would tweak a few things, like changing the color of the quote button from gray to orange, you can see that this site is not confusing at all... and that's precisely the point (though I'm not suggesting that you merely copy their site template, design or layout).